PerziThomas/DA_Perzi_Ambrosch/source/Performance Optimization on the frontend.md

 After making these changes, a new graph is recorded for the same actions.\
 The render duration of the map component has been reduced from 585.6 ms to a value clearly below 0.5 ms, where it does not show up at the top of the _Profiler_'s ranked chart anymore.
-This has the effect that the application now runs noticeably smoother, especially when handling the map, since the _LeafletMap_ component does not update every time the map position or the zoom is changed.
+This has the effect that the application now runs noticeably smoother, especially when handling the map, since the _LeafletMap_ component does not update every time the map position or the zoom changes.

 ![React Profiler View after implementing performance optimizations.](source/figures/React_Profiler_after.png "Screenshot"){#fig:stress_one width=90%}
 \